axqeel/GAN-Handwriting-Generator/README.md

-# Generative Adversarial Network (GAN) on MNIST using PyTorch
+# Generative Adversarial Network (GAN) Handwriting Generator on MNIST using PyTorch

 This repository implements a **Generative Adversarial Network (GAN)** from scratch using **PyTorch** to generate realistic **handwritten digit images** using the **MNIST dataset**.